mesour/packager-server/docs/en/gps.md

 # How to use GPS

-How to use GPS in Computercraft
+How to use GPS in Minecraft with using Computercraft

 ## Usage